 GRANT AMOUNTS $

-2. ARTS ORGANIZATION: May apply for a grant between $10,000 to $25,000.
-Must be a 501C3 non-profit organization and apply directly and not with a fiscal agent.
+• ARTS ORGANIZATIONS: May apply for a grant between $10,000 to $25,000.
+Must be a 501C3 non-profit organization in good standing with the IRS and State of CA.

 FUNDING PRIORITIES

-• Distinction/Innovation: Concept is creative and innovative offering unique experiences.
+2. Distinction/Innovation: Concept is creative and innovative offering unique experiences.

-• Suitability: Budget and goals are realistic.
+4. Suitability: Budget and goals are realistic.

 ELIGIBILITY / REQUIREMENTS